fnalways/terminus-docs/docs/overview/introduction/getting-started/windows.md

       ```bash
       sudo nano /etc/hosts
+      # Add the following line
       192.168.xx.xx  ubuntu
-      # Bind your local IP with Ubuntu host.
+      # Replace with your actual local IP and your host name.
       ```

    d.
 Reboot your Ubuntu to ensure the changes take effect.

       ```bash
       sudo reboot